Zooniverse

-Zooniverse is a citizen science web portal owned and operated by the Citizen Science Alliance.
+Zooniverse is a global platform for people-powered research, also known as participatory science or citizen science.
+It is a collaboration between Chicago’s Adler Planetarium, the University of Oxford, and the University of Minnesota.
 It is home to some of the Internet's largest, most popular and most successful citizen science projects.

+Background

 The organization grew from the original Galaxy Zoo project and now hosts dozens of projects which allow volunteers to participate in crowdsourced scientific research.
 It has headquarters at Oxford University and the Adler Planetarium.
 Unlike many early internet-based citizen science projects (such as SETI@home) which used spare computer processing power to analyse data, known as volunteer computing, Zooniverse projects require the active participation of human volunteers to complete research tasks.
 Projects have been drawn from disciplines including astronomy, ecology, cell biology, humanities, and climate science.

 As of 14 February 2014, the Zooniverse community consisted of more than 1 million registered volunteers.
-By March 2019, that number had reportedly risen to 1.6 million.
+By March 2025, the number had risen to over 2.7 million.
 The volunteers are often collectively referred to as "Zooites".
-The data collected from the various projects has led to the publication of more than 100 scientific papers.
+The data collected from the various projects has led to the publication of more than 450 peer-reviewed research publications.
 A daily news website called 'The Daily Zooniverse' provides information on the different projects under the Zooniverse umbrella, and has a presence on social media.

 The founder and former principal investigator (P.I.) of the project, Chris Lintott, published a book called The Crowd & the Cosmos: Adventures in the Zooniverse in 2019.
 In September 2023 the role of P.I. was taken over by Laura Trouille, VP of Science Engagement at the Adler Planetarium, who was co-P.I. for Zooniverse from 2015 to 2023.

-Citizen Science Alliance

-The Zooniverse is hosted by the Citizen Science Alliance, which is governed by a board of directors from seven institutions in the United Kingdom and the United States.
-The partners are the Adler Planetarium, Johns Hopkins University, University of Minnesota, National Maritime Museum, University of Nottingham, Oxford University and Vizzuality.
+Project Builder